AmeyaDaddikar/front-end-code-collage/README.md

 A collage of miscellaneous front end codes &amp; snippets compiled together in a single webpage.
 Just an extension to an otherwise dull assignment given to me in Web Technologies Lecture.

+You can see that the base layout is based on the pic provided in te repo.

 ### Todo
 1. Breaking of code into components